mayanaKhang/bcbs-claims-sql-support-health-insurance-sql-scripts/README.md

 # BCBS Policy & Health Insurance SQL Scripts

-This repository includes SQL scripts used in supporting the BCBS (Blue Cross Blue Shield) Policy & Claims Processing System.
+This repository includes SQL scripts used in supporting the  Policy & Claims Processing System.
 These are designed to assist application support engineers with troubleshooting and report generation.

 ## 📁 Directory Structure